Skip to content

 # Scale to 3 replicas

-kubectl scale deployment haptic-controller --replicas=3
+kubectl scale deployment haptic-controller -n haptic --replicas=3

 # Scale back to 2

-kubectl scale deployment haptic-controller --replicas=2
+kubectl scale deployment haptic-controller -n haptic --replicas=2

 RBAC Requirements